activist-org/activist/README.md

 To setup your development environment, first install [Docker](https://docs.docker.com/install) and [Docker-Compose](https://docs.docker.com/compose).

-> **Note** If you are new to Docker, as an alternative activist recommends installing [Docker Desktop](https://docs.docker.com/desktop/).
+> **Note**: If you are new to Docker, as an alternative activist recommends installing [Docker Desktop](https://docs.docker.com/desktop/).
 Docker Desktop comes with many Docker tools and a straightforward GUI (Graphical User Interface).

 Then clone this repository with the below command: